Classical solutions to the thin-film equation with general mobility in the perfect-wetting regime: Setting and Main Result

-where we restrict ourselves to the $K$-method of real interpolation in what follows (cf.~\cite[\S1.2.1]{Lunardi}).
-Note that the real interpolation of weighted $L^p$-spaces with respect to $(\cdot,\cdot)_{\theta,q}$ in the non-diagonal case $p \ne q$ is a delicate matter of interpolation theory, see e.g.~\cite{Gilbert1972}.
-We have the following characterization and embeddings of the interpolation norm in terms of fractional Sobolev spaces that can be deduced by direct elementary arguments: \begin{lemma} For $k \in \N$ with $k \ge 2$, $\alpha \in \R$, and $1 < p < \infty$ it holds
+Note that the real interpolation of weighted $L^p$-spaces with respect to $(\cdot,\cdot)_{\theta,q}$ in the non-diagonal case $p \ne q$ is a delicate matter of interpolation of operators, see e.g.~\cite{Gilbert1972}.
+We have the following characterization and embeddings of the interpolation norm in terms of fractional Sobolev spaces that can be deduced by direct elementary arguments: \begin{lemma} For $k \in \N$ with $k \ge 2$, $\alpha \in \R$, $\vartheta \in (0,1)$, and $1 < p < \infty$ it holds

-where equivalence holds for $p = 2$, that is, we have $H_{k,\alpha-\frac 1 2,2} = H_{k,\alpha-\frac 1 2}$ (equivalence of norms).
+where equivalence holds for $p = 2$, that is, we have $H_{k+2-4\vartheta,\alpha-\vartheta,2} = H_{k+2-4\vartheta,\alpha-\vartheta}$ (equivalence of norms).
 Additionally, we have

-where $m = k+\frac 3 2-\frac 4 p$ if $k+\frac 3 2-\frac 4 p \notin \Z$ and $m < k+\frac 3 2-\frac 4 p$ else.
+where $m = k+\frac 3 2-4\vartheta$ if $k+\frac 3 2-4\vartheta \notin \Z$ and $m < k+\frac 3 2-4\vartheta$ else.
 Furthermore, for $\eta(x) := x^\kappa \mathbbm{1}_{[0,1]}(x) + x^{-\kappa} (1-\mathbbm{1}_{[0,1]}(x))$, where $\kappa > 0$, we have for $p > 2$